Artist’s block, we all suffer from it from time to time. This old “Far Side” cartoon by Gary Larson has always been a favorite of mine.

 Ironically, the talented cartoonist dreaded artist’s block of his own, and retired the ‘Far Side’ cartoon series back in 1995 because he feared he was starting to be repetitive and wanted to avoid becoming a declining cartoonist.

-For Monday’s Motivation, here are a few ideas to help you overcome the curse of artist’s block!
+Here are a few ideas to help you fix the dreaded curse of artist’s block!

 - When I go ‘blank’ or need to refuel my own artistic inspiration, I open up my file cabinet where I have collected folders full of scrap photos.
 I also enjoy surfing images on the web.